 As is true of life itself, conservation cannot be pegged into any one type of science, and is instead fundamentally interdisciplinary.
 My research interests therefore have spanned both the ecological and social sciences.

 At present I am most interested in addressing the demand end of wildlife trade for I believe this is key to long-term survival of global wildlife.
-I would like to better assess the psychological, cultural, and fiscal drivers behind human use of wildlife products, and how we can use these drivers to develop thorough, implementable methods to successfully reduce unsustainable human behaviour.
+I would like to better assess the psychological, cultural, and fiscal drivers behind human use of wildlife products, and how we can use these drivers in conjunction with behaviour insights theory and research, to develop thorough, implementable methods to successfully reduce unsustainable human behaviour.
 Additionally, I would like to see conservation efforts shaped and executed with the same meticulous thread that all scientific research strives for.

 Doughty, H.L.; Karpanty S.M.; and Wilbur, H.M.
 (January 2015).
 Local Hunting of Carnivores in Forested Africa: a Meta-Analysis.
 Oryx.
 Volume 49, issue 01, pages 88-95.
 DOI: http://dx.doi.org/10.1017/S0030605314000179